 Medicare and Medicaid offer benefits for hospice services provided by a certified Medicare/Medicaid hospice, such as BJC Hospice.
 Many health insurance plans also provide benefits for hospice care.

-Hospice care is provided in the patient's home, hospital, long-term care facilities and assisted living homes.
+Hospice care is provided in the patient's home, hospital, long-term care facilities, assisted living homes or Evelyn's House.

 What happens in the first 48 hours of hospice service?